Frequently Asked Questions

 10 years or older, right up to fully ancient.

-Access to workshops & discussions (both days), and access to the Saturday night concert and the Sunday Yami Showcase.
+Access to workshops & discussions (both days), and access to evening showcase/s.
 PLUS a goody bag filled with cool stuff from NZ on Air, NZ Music Commission & Lake Wanaka SouNZ PLUS discounted prices at certain local cafes, etc. PLUS an 8gb flashstick filled with YAMI summit info in case you forget stuff, and for you to put your own music on.
 Whoop!

 Absolutely.
 If you’re at school, it’s best to work through your music teacher or careers advisor, as some can offer assisted funding.